Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 Code is a simple set of instructions to perform an action.
 It occupies resources like RAM and CPU for its compilation.
 But an explainable and efficient code should occupy less time and resources to complete its execution.
 There are various techniques to check out the performance of the code written.

-In this blog post, I will introduce all the tools, tips, and tricks to check the code’s performance and how it can be made efficient with minor tweaks
+In this blog post, we introduce the tools, tips, and tricks to check the code's performance and how it can be made efficient with minor tweaks.

 Profiling

-Profiling helps in finding bottlenecks in our code to receive the large practical performance gain.
-While we all believe to run the code faster with a reduction in resource usage, we practically want our code to be ‘fast enough’ and ‘lean enough’ that fits our requirements.
-Profiling will let you make the most pragmatic decisions for the least overall effort.
+Profiling helps in finding the bottlenecks in the code to receive a large practical performance gain.
+While we all believe that to run the code faster with a reduction in resource usage, we practically want our code to be fast enough and lean enough that fits our requirements.
+Profiling will let us make the most pragmatic decisions for the least overall effort.

-### *Profiling Tools*
+### Profiling Tools

 *  cProfile (To identify which function takes max time in your code)
 *  line_profiler (time taken for each line of code in a function)